 PAGES ON THIS WEBSITE ARE FREQUENTLY UPDATED

 Stalag VIIIB Lamsdorf was a large, German prisoner of war camp, later renumbered Stalag 344.
-It is located in Poland near the small town of Lamsdorf (now called Lambinowice) in what was then known as Upper Silesia.
+It was located near the small town of Lamsdorf (now called Lambinowice, in Poland) in what was then known as Upper Silesia.
 Today on the site of the camp is the Polish Central Prisoner of War Museum.
-The camp initially occupied barracks built to house British and French prisoners in the First World War, but there had also been a prisoner camp during there during the Franco Prussian War of 1870-71.
+The camp initially comprised barracks built to house British and French prisoners in the First World War, but there had also been a prison camp during there during the Franco Prussian War of 1870-71.

 In 1939 the camp housed Polish prisoners from the German September 1939 offensive.
 Later more than 100,000 prisoners from Australia, Belgium, Britain, Canada, France, Greece, New Zealand, the Netherlands, Poland, South Africa, the Soviet Union, Yugoslavia and the United States passed through this camp.
-In 1941 a separate camp, Stalag VIII-F was set up close by to house the Soviet prisoners.
+In 1941 a separate camp, Stalag VIIIF was set up close by to house the Soviet and Polish prisoners.

-In 1943, the Lamsdorf camp was split up, and many of the prisoners (and Arbeitskommandos) were transferred to two new base camps Stalag VIII-C Sagan and Stalag VIII-D Teschen.
-The base camp at Lamsdorf was re-numbered Stalag 344.
+In 1943, the Lamsdorf camp was split up, and many of the prisoners (and Arbeitskommandos) were transferred to two new base camps: Stalag VIIIC Sagan and Stalag VIIID Teschen, which became VIIIB.
+The camps at Lamsdorf, VIIIB and VIIIF were re-numbered Stalag 344.

 The Soviet Army reached the camp on the 17th March 1945.

-The hospital facilities at Stalag VIII-B were among the best in all Stalags.
-The so-called Lazarett (hospital) was set up on a separate site with eleven concrete buildings.
+The hospital facilities at Stalag VIIIB were among the best in all Stalags.
+The Lazarett (hospital) was set up on a separate site with eleven concrete buildings.
 Six of them were self-contained wards, each with space for about 100 patients.
-The others served as treatment blocks with operating theatres, X-ray and laboratory facilities, as well as kitchens, a morgue, as well as accommodations for the medical staff.
+The others served as treatment blocks with operating theatres, X-ray and laboratory facilities, as well as kitchens, a morgue, as well as accommodation for the medical staff.